charmedsatyr-401-advanced-javascript/seattle-javascript-401d29/curriculum/class-26/lab/README.md

     * Where would the buttons look best?
     * Can you make the number "pop"

-### Submission Instructions
+### Assignemnt Submission Instructions
-* Upload the completed README.md, with diagram to your Code Sandbox
-* Submit a link to your Application running at Code Sandbox
+Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations